Geekevic/CamerSante/README.md

 # CamerSante
-It is an application for making medical appointments between patients and doctors.
+It is an Java application for making medical appointments between patients and doctors.

 Add all the libraries (.jar files) that are in the meslibrary folder.